Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 caption="I have been eyeing the [wafer.space](https://wafer.space/) 0.5×1 slot so hard these days I might be starting to burn a hole through it.
 But alas, regrettably good practice requires to have something silicon proven before blowing up the area budget."
 >}}

-At which point, my measly four entries for the address resolution table just isn’t going to cut it.
+At which point, my measly four entries for the address resolution table just are not going to cut it.
 To address that, I can either scale the number of entries up with more pure digital logic as I am doing now, or change paradigms entirely and move to the analog realm.
 Because in this beautiful land  lives the mystical creature known for its low lookup latency and its far superior scaling prowess that is the [content-addressable memory, or CAM](https://en.wikipedia.org/wiki/Content-addressable_memory) for short. 🌈

 Although realistically I could maybe scale up the number of entries with a pure digital approach a few more orders of two’s, this would require significant additional logic complexity and would stretch my tight timing even more.
 But if I wanted say 64 entries or more, a CAM would be the way to go.